 R PAD 381 Applied Military Leadership II (2)

-The course continues to focus on doctrinal leadership and tactical operations at the small unit level.
-It includes opportunities to plan and conduct individual and collective skill training for military operations to gain leadership and tactical experience.
-The course synthesizes the various components of training, leadership and team building.
-Students are required to incorporate previous military science instruction for their practical application in a performance-oriented environment.
-Upon completion of the course, students possess the fundamental confidence and competence of leadership in a small unit setting and are prepared to attend the Leadership Development and Assessment Course.
+Focuses on leadership and tactical operations.
+Opportunities to plan and conduct individual and collective training for military organizations.
+Synthesizes the various components of training, leadership, and team building.
+Upon completion of the course, students will possess the fundamental confidence and competence to be a leader in a military setting.
 Prerequisite(s): R PAD 380.
+S/U graded.

-R PAD 480 Adaptive Military Leadership I (2)
+R PAD 480 Advanced Military Management and Leadership I (2)

-R PAD 481 Adaptive Military Leadership II (2)
+R PAD 481 Advanced Military Management and Leadership II (2)